Michelle Shea

 Michelle Dianne Shea (born July 30, 1991, as Michelle McQuaid) is a Canadian curler from Charlottetown, Prince Edward Island.
-She is a three-time PEI junior champion and five-time PEI Scotties champion.
+She currently plays third on Team Suzanne Birt.
+She is a three-time PEI junior champion and eight-time PEI Scotties champion.

 Career

 Shea competed at the 2007 Canada Winter Games as third for the Sarah Fullerton rink.
 They finished with a 1–5 record.
 She represented PEI at three Canadian Junior Curling Championships also as third for Fullerton from 2010 to 2012.
 In 2010, they finished seventh with a 6–6 record.
 In 2011, they improved from their previous season finishing in eighth with a 7–5 record.
 At her final trip to the juniors in 2012, they finished eighth, once again with a 6–6 record.
 While still in juniors, Team Fullerton entered the 2012 Prince Edward Island Scotties Tournament of Hearts.
 They finished round robin play with a 4–1 record and clinch second place.
 In the semifinal they played Kim Dolan.
 Starting off quite comfortably, Team Fullerton was up 6–1 after the fourth end, however after giving up four stolen points in ends eight and nine, they tied the game in the tenth.
 After some troubles in the extra end, without hammer, Team Fullerton ultimately lost the game 10–9.

 Out of juniors, Shea joined the Suzanne Birt rink for the 2013–14 season with Shelly Bradley and Susan McInnis at third and lead.
 They won the Royal LePage OVCA Women's Fall Classic World Curling Tour event and finished second at the Curl Atlantic Championship.
 At the 2014 Prince Edward Island Scotties Tournament of Hearts, they missed the playoffs with a 1–3 record.
 The next season they were able to win the 2015 Prince Edward Island Scotties Tournament of Hearts by defeating Kathy O'Rourke in the semifinal.
 They finished in ninth place with a 4–7 record at the 2015 Scotties Tournament of Hearts in Moose Jaw, Saskatchewan.
 The team disbanded after the season.

 After taking a season off, Shea joined the Robyn MacPhee rink as lead for the 2016–17 season.
 They won the Royal LePage OVCA Women's Fall Classic and finished runner-up at the Lady Monctonian Invitational Spiel.
 The team was successful at the provincial championship, defeating Veronica Smith in the semifinal of the 2017 Prince Edward Island Scotties Tournament of Hearts.
 They finished 3–8 at the 2017 Scotties Tournament of Hearts.
 Team MacPhee also won the provincial championship the following season, and finished 2–6 at the 2018 Scotties Tournament of Hearts.
 Birt returned to competitive curling after the season and took over as skip for the team.